jlbradley1844/jlbradley1844.github.io/_drafts/ok-the-real-problem-with-men.md

 ---
 title: OK, Here's the Real Problem with Men
 ---

+#### An Introduction: Baboon Morals

+Consider the mandrill baboon.

+Mandrill baboons are known mainly for their appearance - their colorful, photogenic faces and their fire-engine-red butts.
+Once you know about their societies, you'll forget the appearance and think you've stepped into the worlds' worst society.
+Zoologists who have studied mandrill baboons have noted that they spend perhaps only a few hours out of their day procuring food and doing what is needed to survive.
+Given this easy living, they do what mandrill baboons do in the remaining hours - making life horrible for other mandrill baboons.
+The males, of course, spend their life entirely in agression-based dominance behavior in attempts to become the leaders of their packs.
+Not that this is an enviable position, since doing so automatically makes you a target of the other mandrill baboons.
+And so they spend their entire lives conniving and fighting with one another.
+Of course, they are said to do this because this allows them to mate with all sorts of female baboons.
+No word on whether the female baboons enjoy this sort of behavior or not.

+If you're one of those people that think evolution is all about design and fitness and that everything is somehow adaptive, it would be hard to figure why evolution has made baboons in this manner.
+The truth is, it didn't.
+Evolution doesn't particularly care what behavior is selected for, provided it doesn't kill off the species entirely.
+Plainly, humans outnumber mandrill baboons exceptionally, so perhaps humans are a bit more well-adatped.
+Meanwhile, nature in its wisdom has chosen to make the mandrill baboon a sometimes-hilarous example to humans of just how miserable we can make each other if we are bound and determined to show our worst side to everyone all of the time.

+A moment's reflection is enough to consider that evolutionary pressures did not select for this behavior from our males.
+Let's consider, shall we, what would happen to any male in a hunter-gatherer society who decided to take control of a pack in the same manner as a mandrill baboon alpha.
+He would rally the beta males and rule with an iron fist.
+He and his friends would have his pick of food and mates.
+And one day he would not wake up, due to a mysterious head injury received while sleeping.
+Or he would not return from his hunting party, due to an "accident."
+People, you see, don't take fondly to other people who act like alpha baboons.
+Our early hunter-gatherer societies, while not as egalitarian as some of the anthropologists would like to believe, had little use for petty tyrants, and you would have to wait for bronze tools and organized armies before actual tyrants would come along.
+Yet somehow the male-as-alpha-baboon, a heroic figure who takes what he wants and makes no excuses, figures prominently in male self-help literature.

 ## OK, Here's the Real Problem with Men

 I made the mistake the other day of watching a YouTube video.
 The reason I watched it was it appeared it would be informative.
 The reason it was a mistake was the topic.

 The topic was "the trouble with boys."
-It was reasonable, measured discussion of the problems many boys have growing up nowadays.
-It noted many facts, such as: the fact boys are less successful academically than girls; the fact boys having more challenges with behavior and learning disability; the issues arising from boys' developmentental milestones in cognition and development, which occur around a year later than girls.
-The presenter noted that for grown men and women, there is no such inequality, and in the professional world parity has been reached in all fields except those that have been traditionally hostile to women and still may have some barriers.
-The presenter had no hostility toward the women's rights movement, and indicated no desire to go back to the past; he also noted that men in the professional class cannot in any way be said to be disadvantage.
-The disadvantage comes in the lower reaches of the economic scale, where boys destined for the working class come out of their childhood unequipped to contribute at the same level as women, being unprepared for the more well-paying opportunities and trades and the caring professions that would allow them to make a living.
+It a talk by Richard Reeves, a Brooking Institute author who has a both book and substack _Of Boys and Men_.
+The talk, like the book and the accompanying substack, is a reasonable, considered examination of certain serious problems many boys and young men have up nowadays.
+It noted many facts, such as: the fact boys are less successful academically than girls; the fact boys have more challenges with behavior and learning disabilities; issues arising from boys' developmentental milestones in cognition and development, which occur around a year later than girls; the dramatically worse effects this has on historically disadvantaged groups and minorities.
+Reeves was careful to note that for grown men and women, there is no such inequality, and in the professional world parity has been reached in all fields except those that have been traditionally hostile to women and still may have some barriers.
+Reeves seems to bear no hostility toward the women's rights movement, and indicated no desire to go back to the past; he also noted that men in the professional class cannot in any way be said to be disadvantage.
+The disadvantage is most pronounced in the lower reaches of the economic scale, where boys destined for the working class come out of their childhood unequipped to contribute at the same level as women, being unprepared for the more well-paying opportunities and trades and the caring professions that would allow them to make a living.

+He seems to have found a real problem, and one confirmed by the fact that the lack of men able to support themselves may be a unheralded reason for our nation's fertility problems.
+The points he brings up are so obvious that it's odd that they have never been discussed before.
+When one researches it and finds out that these problems _have_ been brought up in the past three decades, repeatedly, one wonders why they were ignored.

+With this video being so informative, why did I say it was it a mistake to watch it?
+Because I watched that video in YouTube once, only once;
-The topic was reasonable and well-researched, and the recommendations were broad and reasonable (e.g. consider "red-shirting" 5-year old boys for a year if they seem they are still not ready for school).
-The reason I regret it is I now get a load of crap in my YouTube feed.
-Apparently I signaled to YouTube that I am not interested in "men's right," and I now want to watch videos where "men's rights" cranks blame their problems on femenists, or watch propaganda from the paid liars telling me how evil solar and wind power is.
+and in the weeks following I got a load of troglodyte crap in my YouTube feed.
+Apparently, by watching this video, I signaled to YouTube that I am now interested in "men's right," and I now want to watch videos where "men's rights" cranks blame their problems on femenists; or, maybe I'm now interested in propaganda from the paid liars telling me how evil solar and wind power is; or perhaps I'd like to hear from dude who says that wierdo in HR who insists on being called a "they" is heralding "the end of civilization" (such people used to instead say "the end of democracy," but lately they have become very disinterested in democracy).
+Given this fact, it's quite easy to ignore serious problems, when the only people interested in discussing these problems are those with an axe to grind against womankind and nebulous "leftists."
+Of certain political extremists, one is reminded of Eisenhower's remark: "Their numbers are negligible, and they are stupid."
+One is automatically tempted to believe the opposite of whatever they claim.

+As far as why the problems of men are ignored, I believe I stumbled across one reason inadvertantly.

 I do think the problem with the way men is raised is real.
 And the youtube presenter did suggest serious answers.
 In particular: "Redshirting" many or even most boys; that is, starting them in